PrincetonUniversity/hpc_beginning_workshop/src/util/index.md

 ```
 This will install the web framework kit 'Django' to your local environment and you can use it anytime you module load `anaconda`.
 Anaconda also comes with many pre-built scientific packages, so you may not need to install anything.

+Anaconda is also itself a full-fledged Python environment, with the capacity to
+create virtual environments using the `conda` command, but that is outside the
+scope of a this introductory course.
+See instead the [conda getting started](https://conda.io/docs/user-guide/getting-started.html), especially
+the sections on managing environments, as that is what you might primarily use
+on the Princeton clusters.

-`module load` also lets you access math libraries (like OpenBLAS and Mkl), different versions of compilers for parallel processing (Intel and OpenMPI for example), and different versions of `gcc`.
+`module load` also lets you access math libraries (like OpenBLAS and MKL), different versions of compilers for parallel processing (Intel and OpenMPI for example), and different versions of `gcc`.

 ## Basic Linux utils
 The terminal window, running BASH or another shell, is essentially a stream of text.
 It sends input and output to two basic 'pipes', `stdin` and `stdout`. `stdout` is what you see when you run a command.